tigmansh/gullible-interest-3767/README.md

 # gullible-interest-3767
 Introduction
 This is a car rental website that allows users to register, login and book cars.
 The website has a user-friendly interface that makes it easy to navigate and use.
 Users can access their dashboards where they can view, edit or delete their bookings.
 There is also an admin portal that allows the admin to manage the website.

-- Features
+Features
 User registration and login
 User dashboard to view, edit and delete bookings
 Admin portal to manage the website
 Admin can view registered users on the website
 Admin can view bookings data of the website

-- Technology Stack
+Technology Stack
-=> HTML, CSS and JavaScript for frontend development => Node.js and MongoDB for backend development
+HTML, CSS and JavaScript for frontend development Node.js and MongoDB for backend development

-- Getting Started
+Getting Started
-=> Clone the repository to your local machine
+Clone the repository to your local machine
-=> Configure the database connection details in the config.js file located in the config folder => Open the index.html file in your web browser to access the website

-- How to Use
+Configure the database connection details in the config.js file located in the config folder Open the index.html file in your web browser to access the website How to Use
-=> Register as a user on the website
+Register as a user on the website
-=> Login using your registered credentials
+Login using your registered credentials
-=> Browse available cars and make a booking
+Browse available cars and make a booking
-=> View, edit or delete your bookings from your dashboard => Admin can login to the admin portal to manage the website
+View, edit or delete your bookings from your dashboard Admin can login to the admin portal to manage the website
 Note: The backend is already deployed, so there is no need to install Node.js on your machine.
 You only need to configure the database connection details and open the index.html file in your web browser to access the website.

 API Endpoints
 The following API endpoints are available for this project:

-- Authentication Endpoints
+Authentication Endpoints
-=> POST /api/login: User login
+POST /api/login: User login
-=> POST /api/register: User registration
+POST /api/register: User registration

-- User Endpoints
+User Endpoints
-=> GET /api/user/:id: Get user details by ID
+GET /api/user/:id: Get user details by ID
-=> PATCH /api/user/:id: Update user details by ID
+PUT /api/user/:id: Update user details by ID
-=> DELETE /api/user/:id: Delete user by ID
+DELETE /api/user/:id: Delete user by ID

-- Booking Endpoints
+Booking Endpoints
-=> GET /api/booking/user/:userId: Get all bookings of a user by user ID => GET /api/booking/:id: Get booking details by ID
+GET /api/booking/user/:userId: Get all bookings of a user by user ID GET /api/booking/:id: Get booking details by ID
-=> POST /api/booking: Create a new booking
+POST /api/booking: Create a new booking
-=> PATCH /api/booking/:id: Update booking details by ID => DELETE /api/booking/:id: Delete booking by ID
+PUT /api/booking/:id: Update booking details by ID DELETE /api/booking/:id: Delete booking by ID

-- Admin Endpoints
+Admin Endpoints
-=> GET /api/admin/users: Get all users
+GET /api/admin/users: Get all users
-=> GET /api/admin/bookings: Get all bookings
+GET /api/admin/bookings: Get all bookings
 Note: The authentication endpoints do not require a token, while the other endpoints require a valid token for access.
 The token is generated upon successful login and must be included in the Authorization header of each request.

 Landing Page With Sticky Navbar And Mega Menu Bar